movementlabsxyz/MIP/MIP/mip-73/README.md

 ### Adjust the Rate Limiter to the Lock/Mint Native Bridge design

 With the change of the Native Bridge design the requirements, conditions and parameters have changed.
-MIP-??? updates the Rate Limiter to the new setting.
+[MIP-74](https://github.com/movementlabsxyz/MIP/pull/74) updates the Rate Limiter to the new setting.

 ### Add fastconfirmations